ibexa/documentation-developer/docs/tutorials/enterprise_beginner/1_get_a_starter_website.md

 ![Hiding Content items you do not need](img/enterprise_tut_hide_content.png)

-Next, make three Folders under "Ibexa Digital Experience Platform".
+Next, under "Ibexa Digital Experience Platform", create three Folders.
 Call them 'All Articles', 'Dog Breed Catalog' and 'All Tips'.
 Remember that you save and close them by using the 'Publish' button.

 Next, create a few Content items of proper Content Types in each of these folders: